zencm/FoodStudy/README.md

 ---

 ## Notes
-Please be aware that this branch introduces urgent changes to the original code where necessary only, and does not reflect the opinions, ideologies and especially not ui/ux approaches of the current author in any way.
+Please be aware this branch introduces urgent changes to the original code where necessary only, and does not reflect the opinions, ideologies and especially not ui/ux approaches of the current author in any way.

+## Food Data
+This app uses data based on to the "Bundeslebensmittelschlüssel".
+While that exact data is not required, the expected data structure can be found in `data/food.example.json`.
+The data itself must be placed into `data/food.json`.

 ## Contributing